ChimeraTK/git-tools/README.md

 Creates local branches and tags from remotes.
 Useful e.g. when importing a subversion repository into git.
 Known issues:
 * No safety checks done!

+## github-sync-labels
+Makes sure that all ChimeraTK repositories have a set of well-known labels Known issues:
+* Currently needs a patch to python3-github to make descriptions work: https://github.com/phako/PyGithub/commit/591078e0113b85dc68bfa1523d38ad9fc5002464